Pneumococcal conjugate (PCV 13) vaccine

 Who should not get the PCV 13 vaccine?

-Speak with your health care provider if you or your child has had a life-threatening reaction to a previous dose of pneumococcal vaccine, or to any component of the vaccine.
+Speak with your health care provider if you or your child has had a life-threatening reaction to a previous dose of pneumococcal vaccine or any part of the vaccine.

 There is no need to delay getting immunized because of a cold or other mild illness.
-However, if you have concerns, speak with your health care provider.
+If you have concerns, speak with your health care provider.

 What is pneumococcal infection?

 Pneumococcal infection is caused by Streptococcus pneumoniae bacteria.
-The bacteria can cause serious and life-threatening infections such as meningitis, an infection of the lining that covers the brain, septicemia, an infection of the blood, and pneumonia, an infection of the lungs.
+The bacteria can cause serious and life-threatening infections of the lining that covers the brain (meningitis), the blood (septicemia) and the lungs (pneumonia).
 Permanent complications of meningitis include brain damage and deafness.
-For every 4 children who get sick with pneumococcal meningitis, 1 may die.
+For every 20 cases of pneumococcal meningitis, up to 5 people will die.

-Pneumococcal infection is spread from one person to another by coughing, sneezing or close face-to-face contact.
-It can also be spread through saliva when people share food or drinks.
-Babies and children can become sick through sharing soothers, bottles or toys used by other children.
+Pneumococcal infection is spread from one person to another by coughing, sneezing, close face-to-face contact and through saliva.
+Babies and children can get sick by sharing soothers, bottles, or toys with other children.

 Pneumococcal disease is now rare among children in B.C. because of routine childhood immunization programs.